elixir-gettext/gettext/README.md

      end
      ```

-  2. Optionally add the `:gettext` application to your `:applications` key if you're not using `:extra_applications`.

-  3. Optionally add the `:gettext` compiler to your Mix compilers so your backends are recompiled when `.po` files change:
+  2. Optionally add the `:gettext` compiler to your Mix compilers so your backends are recompiled when `.po` files change:

      ```elixir
      def project do